 In 1796, Captain George Bryan "Beau" Brummell of the 10th Royal Hussars Regiment offends the Prince of Wales with his straightforward outspokenness and gets fired from the Army but is chosen as the Prince's personal advisor.

-In 19th century England, captain George Brummell is an upper-class dandy.
-He has to leave the army after having insulted the crown prince.
-This gives him the opportunity to start a smear campaign against the prince.
-The prince, who is tired of all the yes-men around him, hires him as his chief advisor.Written by
+In eighteenth century England, Captain George Bryan "Beau" Brummell is an upper-class dandy.
+He has to leave the Army after having insulted the Prince of Wales.
+This gives him the opportunity to start a smear campaign against the Prince.
+The Prince, who is tired of all of the yes-men around him, hires him as his chief advisor.Written by

 9 of 22 people found this review helpful.

 Was this review helpful to you?